thunlp/KB2E/README.md

 ===== DATA =====

+The data use in the experiment can download in:

+FB15k, WN18 are published by the author of the paper "Translating Embeddings for Modeling Multi-relational Data (2013)."

+FB13, WN11 are published by the author of the paper "Reasoning With Neural Tensor Networks for Knowledge Base Completion".

-Datasets are included in the folder data/.
+Datasets are needed in the folder data/ in the following format

 Dataset contains six files: